Koubek/dockerfiles-dynamics-nav/root/nav/README.md

     * *import_cronus_license* - true/false - if true, the Cronus license will be imported from the installation DVD.
     * *config_instance* - true/false - if the specified instance already exists (e.g. DynamicsNAV) you can change the behaviour of the startup script to reconfigure or don`t the existing instance.

     You can see some of the parameters in the *_***.bat* scripts but let`s see some examples here:
+    * This is the most trivial docker run.
+As you can see we are going to run the container in the detached mode.
+    Detached mode is ideal for a regular use (long time runs).
     ```docker
-    # This is the most trivial docker run.
-As you can see we are going to run the container in the detached mode.
-    # Detached mode is ideal for a regular use (long time runs).
     docker run -d --hostname=NAVSERVER -e "sql_server=sql_ip\sql_instance" -e "sql_db=navdbname" -e "sql_user=user" -e "sql_pwd=pwd" -e "nav_user=navuser" -e "nav_user_pwd=pwd" my-nav-image
+    ```

-    # If you have any problems to make a connection from NAV against the container you can add port mapping which will also expose the internal ports.
+    * If you have any problems to make a connection from NAV against the container you can add port mapping which will also expose the internal ports.
-    # In this case, we map the port 1:1 but you can also map the private ports to different public ports.
+    In this case, we map the port 1:1 but you can also map the private ports to different public ports.
-    # In my case I don`t need it, everything works as supposed even without the port mapping as Dockerfile includes EXPOSE instruction for these ports.
+    In my case I don`t need it, everything works as supposed even without the port mapping as Dockerfile includes EXPOSE instruction for these ports.
-    # But tfenster had problems on Azure to access the container without these mappings.
+    But tfenster had problems on Azure to access the container without these mappings.
+    ```docker
     docker run -d -p 7045-7048:7045-7048 --hostname=NAVSERVER -e "sql_server=sql_ip\sql_instance" -e "sql_db=navdbname" -e "sql_user=user" -e "sql_pwd=pwd" -e "nav_user=navuser" -e "nav_user_pwd=pwd" my-nav-image
+    ```

-    # You can also specify the name of the created container.
+    * You can also specify the name of the created container.
 It is simple, just use --name parameter.
-    # This could be helpful when referencing the container later in some scripts.
+    This could be helpful when referencing the container later in some scripts.
+    ```docker
     docker run -d --name=my_new_container --hostname=NAVSERVER -e "sql_server=sql_ip\sql_instance" -e "sql_db=navdbname" -e "sql_user=user" -e "sql_pwd=pwd" -e "nav_user=navuser" -e "nav_user_pwd=pwd" my-nav-image
+    ```

-    # You can also run the container in the interactive mode.
+    * You can also run the container in the interactive mode.
 You would use it especially during the tests and debugging.
-    # Just add -ti parameters instead of -d parameter.
+    Just add -ti parameters instead of -d parameter.
-    # Specially useful for testing and debugging - you can also add --rm, this will remove the container when existted.
+    Specially useful for testing and debugging - you can also add --rm, this will remove the container when existted.
 You don`t need to delete it later.
+    ```docker
     docker run -ti --rm --hostname=NAVSERVER -e "sql_server=sql_ip\sql_instance" -e "sql_db=navdbname" -e "sql_user=user" -e "sql_pwd=pwd" -e "nav_user=navuser" -e "nav_user_pwd=pwd" my-nav-image
+    ```

-    # And for purposes of the pure debugging you can use the following example which will just create the container based on the image.
+    * And for purposes of the pure debugging you can use the following example which will just create the container based on the image.
-    # It will also override the startup script - in this case just powershell will be executed and you can run whatever you want inside the container.
+    It will also override the startup script - in this case just powershell will be executed and you can run whatever you want inside the container.
-    # You can also see the volume mapping.
-In this way you can optimize scripts outside the container and those will be able in c:\scripts inside
-    # of the container.
+    You can also see the volume mapping.
+In this way you can optimize scripts outside the container and those will be able in c:\scripts inside of the container.
 Then you can execute those scripts.
 In the same way you can also redirect outputs from the container.
+    ```docker
     docker run -ti --rm --hostname=NAVSERVER -v %cd%\content\scripts:c:\scripts my-nav-image powershell
     ```

+## Resources: Docker and Windows containers

 I would strongly recommend reading at least something about [docker run](https://docs.docker.com/engine/reference/run/) and [docker build](https://docs.docker.com/engine/reference/commandline/build/) to understand the basics of the technology.
 If you are interested even more you can see also something about [dockerfiles](https://docs.docker.com/engine/reference/builder/).

 As we are working on the windows platform you should also [Windows Containers on MSDN](https://docs.microsoft.com/virtualization/windowscontainers/about/).